 2: All of your credits may not transfer

 No matter how many credit hours you have accumulated, it is extremely unlikely they will all transfer for two main reasons.
 The first is that schools often have a limit to how many hours will transfer, as I previously stated.
 The second is the course you earned credit for may not apply to the major you wish to pursue or even be offered at the school.
 In the state of Texas, the Texas Common Core Numbering System offers a comprehensive search engine that allows you to compare courses offered at lower institutions, such as community colleges, to four-year universities.
 This makes it simple to see which of your courses will transfer where, depending on what school you want to go to.
 For other states who may not have a convenient search matrix like this, you will have to search through the courses offered at either school and see which ones they have in common, or confirm what credits will transfer with an admission counselor.

-Yes, you need a transcript from both your high school AND college
+3: You need transcripts from high school AND college

 It is very important to obtain transcripts from both your high school and your affiliated college when applying to a university.
 You cannot simply rely on your high school transcript to list certain courses as dual-credit.
 Make sure your desired university knows you’re the real deal!

 It is a widespread myth that universities simply accept transfer credits no matter the grade.
 However, D’s and F’s will not transfer in the wide majority of cases, so keep those grades up!
 There are very rare cases where a D might transfer if your GPA meets minimum requirements of the school.